Huo-Yuan/CPS3320-AS/README.md

 AMZN stock is the AMZN historical stock data

-AMZN Twitter is the AMZN Twitter dataset thoughout 2021 which is harvested using Twint: https://github.com/twintproject/twint
+AMZN Twitter is the AMZN Twitter dataset (unzip it when using) thoughout 2021 which is harvested using Twint: https://github.com/twintproject/twint

-if you want to use it, please unzip it